puppetlabs/iac/_posts/2020-11-06-status-update.md

 In the [24th "everyonecancontribute" Kaeffchen (german)](https://everyonecancontribute.com/post/2020-11-04-kaeffchen-24-puppet-insights/) with [dnsmichi](https://twitter.com/dnsmichi), David Schmitt talks about the up and coming puppet 7 features and our new security and compliance focused products.

-## Week 10 - PTO and First Ticket Completed
+## Disha's 10th Week: PTO and First Ticket Completed

+A message from our intern:
-Hi all,
+> Hi all,
-This week I haven't got a lot to say....
+> This week I haven't got a lot to say....
 I got my first PTO in Puppet at the start of the week from Monday to Wednesday.
-I returned to work on Thursday morning and started doing litmus acceptance testing on the tomcat module which was the first ticket assigned to me before going on PTO.
+> I returned to work on Thursday morning and started doing litmus acceptance testing on the tomcat module which was the first ticket assigned to me before going on PTO.
 I am delighted to have it completed!
-I would also like to say thanks to my mentor Ciaran for a 1:1 session on how to do effective debugging of errors.
+> I would also like to say thanks to my mentor Ciaran for a 1:1 session on how to do effective debugging of errors.
 Thanks Ciaran for such a useful session.
-That's all for this week.
+> That's all for this week.
-Have a good weekend everyone!
+> Have a good weekend everyone!

 ## Cloud CI update